 When it comes to grant management, governments have many customers – citizens (grant recipients as well as the wider public), providers (for-profit and not-for-profit), ministers and parliaments.
-In the age of the consumer, there is a high expectation that government should be easy to do business with.
+In the age of the consumer there is a high expectation that government, like other parts of the economy, should be easy to do business with.

-Research conducted by KPMG International and Forrester Consulting has revealed that governments believe the customer experience they offer to be lagging within the private sector, but that forward-looking governments will be putting customer needs ‘at the heart’ of future government policy and ambitions.
-A summary of this research can be found in KPMG's Modernising Government report.
+Research from KPMG International and Forrester Consulting has shown that governments believe the customer experience they offer to be lagging the private sector, but that forward-looking governments will be putting people ‘at the heart’ of future government policy and ambitions.
+A neat summary of this research can be found through this recent article from KPMG's Modernizing Government report.

-The process of putting together a grant scheme is an ever-changing landscape.
-A fast turnaround time is key: policy makers must be able to quickly comprehend the the public policy challenge at hand that must be addressed and proceed to action an immediate response.
-This process envelops every stage of the grant management process, from the design of a grant program to advertising, assessing and gaining traction on getting funding out to target recipients.
-What once may have taken 12-18 months to complete is now often expected to take mere weeks or in some cases, days.
-Post-pandemic government debt levels and the prospect of stagflation in major economies will likely put even more pressure on budgets and can create a stronger drive to do more with less.
+The landscape for putting together a grant scheme has changed in recent years.
+Policy makers need to be able to quickly understand the public policy challenge to be addressed and be able to rapidly respond - from the design of a grant program to advertise, assess and start getting traction on getting funding out to the target recipients.
+What used to take 12-18 months can sometimes be expected to take just weeks or sometimes days.
+Post-pandemic government debt levels and the prospect of stagflation in major economies will likely put even more pressure on budgets and can create a stronger drive to do more, with less.

-With a newly heightened focus on trust in government, there are intensified expectations surrounding efficiency and integrity; policy makers must not compromise on one to enhance the other.
+With a heightened focus on trust in government, there are ever increasing expectations that there is no trade-off between increased efficiency and integrity.

-Governments are facing the challenge of meeting customer expectations: different types of customers have varying needs – while an individual may need a simple online interface or app, a multi-dimensional provider could present more sophisticated requirements that are more akin to a B2B portal where a range of tasks can be accessed and completed in the same place.
-Not-for-profits and other providers often act as the buffer between government and citizens.
-They may be delivering multiple programs with different eligibility criteria, definitions, expectations and reporting cycles through various systems with distinct templates.
-For organisations dealing with multiple grant programs, this creates complexity and increases cost; it also detracts from the delivery of the program and can impact the outcome for which they are being funded.
+The challenge for governments is that different types of customers have very different needs – from an individual needing a simple on-line interface or app, to a multi-dimensional provider that has more sophisticated requirements, (more akin to a B2B portal where everything can be found, and done, in the same place).
+Not-for-profits and other providers are often the layer between government and citizens.
+They may be delivering multiple programs with different eligibility criteria, different definitions, different expectations, different reporting cycles through different systems with different templates.
+For organizations dealing with multiple grant programs this creates complexity and cost, and it detracts from the delivery of the program or outcome for which they are being funded.

-While different grant programs are likely to have a diversity of criteria and requirements, too often the discrepancies in various grant designs are purely accidental.
-The administration costs alone of grant management can be significant.
-They are often cumbersome and require a hefty amount of people-power to run.
+While different grant programs will likely have different criteria and requirements, too often the differences in grant design are accidental, rather than purposeful.
+The administration cost of grant management can be huge.
+They can be cumbersome and people-intensive to run.
 Most grant management ‘solutions’ have been built with layer upon layer of manual intervention, largely designed to provide checks and balances to overcome the fear of fraud in the system.

-This does not account for the costs that grant recipients incur.
-The overhead that grant recipients experience through a poor grant management process is a significant burden to them and can notably slow down the distribution of grants or delivery of services through that grant to its end users.
-A poor customer experience and lack of customer centricity serves to deflect them from the added value they could be – and should be – providing to the communities they serve.
+This does not include any measurement of the costs that grant recipients incur.
+The overhead that grant recipients experience through a poor grant management process is a significant burden to them and can significantly slow down grants distribution or delivery of services through that grant to its end users.
+It also deflects them from the added value they could be providing to the communities they serve.

-Streamlining and standardising certain requirements and definitions could serve to help improve the grant experience for applicants, lower costs and improve integrity.
+Streamlining, and where possible, standardizing some requirements and definitions could serve to help improve the experience of grant applicants, reduce compliance costs, and improve integrity.

 The case for investment

-Delivering modern, seamless, usable, multi-channel services is an area in which many governments across the globe need to focus on making progress.
+Delivering modern, seamless, usable, multi-channel services is a journey that many governments around the world are yet to make much progress on.

-Unnecessary differences in grant processes and requirements, even when accidental, must be minimised.
-This can be achieved by designing grant programs that align people, processes, and technology (the operating model) around a core set of more standardised and repeatable grant models.
+Unnecessary variations in grant processes and requirements can be minimized by designing grant programs that align people, processes, and technology (the operating model) around a core set of more standardized and repeatable grant models.

-Grounding these approaches in modern, agile, adaptable technology platforms can foster automation and agile decision making, freeing up time on both the government and grant recipient side.
-This can improve integrity and public trust by focusing on a customer centric grant management process and help to ensure that a greater portion of government funding gets to the intended end users.
+Embedding these approaches in modern, agile, adaptable technology platforms can drive automation and decision making, to free up time on both the government and grant recipient side.
+Doing so can improve integrity (and public trust) and help ensure that a greater proportion of government funding gets to the end users.

-For an Australian State Government, the KPMG Australia Data Risk team developed a Quality Assurance Model, which independently assessed every single grant for eligibility, fraud and compliance prior to the grant being paid.
+For an Australian State Government, the KPMG Australia Data Risk team developed a Quality Assurance Model which independently assessed every single grant for eligibility, fraud and compliance before it was paid.
 This modular solution significantly sped up the application-to-payment timeframe by replacing a heavily manual and sample-based approach.
-It lowered the error rate of grant payments (both false positives and negatives), and produced interactive reporting.
-This gave all stakeholders a sense of trust and confidence in these significant grant payments.
+It reduced the error rate of grant payments (both false positives and negatives), and produced interactive reporting, giving trust and confidence to all stakeholders for these significant grant payments.

-Automation could hold significant benefits for high volume grants applications.
-In both Australia and the UK, there was high profile media coverage of fraud relating to COVID-19 grants where large volumes of wage assistance and business loans were used to prevent large scale unemployment.
-A rigorous, automated process that can check trading solvency, company registers, board memberships, conflicts of interest, etc., could drastically reduce levels of fraud while expediting fund distribution at the same time.
+Consider the potential benefits of automation on high volume grants applications.
+In both Australia and the UK there was high profile media coverage of fraud relating to COVID-19 grants where large volumes of wage assistance and business loans were used to prevent large scale unemployment.
+A rigorous automated process that is able to check trading solvency, company registers, board memberships, conflicts of interest, etc., could significantly reduce levels of fraud, while simultaneously speeding up fund distribution.

 Something for everyone

-The ideal future state would be to adopt leading practice supported by case management, workflow, automation, data analytics and reporting, and customer management.
-This would provide stakeholders in the grant management chain with significant expected benefits in helping them to navigate managing complex grants.
+The ideal future state would be to adopt leading practice supported by case management, workflow, automation, data analytics and reporting, and customer management to provide stakeholders in the grant management chain with significant expected benefits in helping them to navigate managing complex grants.

-Providers could benefit from a single view of everything they have in their portfolio:
+Providers could potentially benefit from a single view of everything they have in their portfolio:

 - Analysis on what they have received/are due to receive